alan-turing-institute/REG-handbook/content/docs/technical_practices/configuring_editors.md

 Many people will configure their editor to suit their own needs and preferences.

-It is possible to do this so that there are common standards between collaborators in the code base, whilst allowing for differences in individuals' configurations.
+It is possible to do this so that there are common standards between collaborators in the code base, while allowing for differences in individuals' configurations.

 {{< hint warning >}}
 Some of the topics discussed below are heavily focused on python development.
 In due course we should generalise this to cover other languages.